-Welcome to university housing at CSU Stanislaus.
+Welcome to university housing at Stanislaus State.

 Living on campus offers International students an easy and convenient living environment which is worry and hassle free.
 As a member of the on campus residential community your housing cost will include:

 - Room furnishings